noobient/wireguard-genie/README.md

 /etc/wireguard/wg-gen.sh
 ```

+If you want automatic config versioning in Git, initialize or clone your repo in the `/etc/wireguard/repo.d` path.
+Make sure the `user.name` and `user.email` Git options are set, otherwise Git commits will fail.

 # Use

 The default configuration should work OOTB, but you might want to adjust yours.
 The WireGuard Genie config file is located at `/etc/wireguard/wg-gen.conf`.
 The options are listed below, with mandatory ones marked with **bold**: